 Further information on applying for benefits from the Disability Benefit Plan (including application forms) is available by calling the Disability Benefits Claims Assistant at 604-822-8696.

 Important note: This is only a brief overview of the plan.
-The Sun Life booklet with complete plan details will be posted shortly.
+For complete details, refer to the Sun Life Benefits Booklet for Group Policy 100328.

 All continuing full-time and part-time employees who work at least 20.0 hours per week will automatically be enrolled in the Disability Benefit Plan on their date of hire for appointments of 12 months or more, if you are hired prior to your Normal Retirement Date (last day of the month in which you turn age 65).